-Your Perforce administrator can use the p4 typemap command to ensure that all files of a specified type (for instance, //depot/.../.gif for all .gif files) can only be opened by one user at a time.
-See the P4 Command Reference for details.
+Your Helix administrator can use the p4 typemap command to ensure that all files of a specified type (for instance, //depot/.../.gif for all .gif files) can only be opened by one user at a time.
+See the P4 Command Reference.